rotki/rotki/docs/api.rst

    .. note::
       Supported blockchains: ``"BTC", "BCH", "ETH", "KSM", "DOT", "AVAX"``

-   Doing a GET on the blokchcains endpoint with a specific blockchain queries account data information for that blockchain.
+   Doing a GET on the blockchains endpoint with a specific blockchain queries account data information for that blockchain.

    **Example Request**: